yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

 ![Screen Shot 2022-11-27 at 11 00 13 AM](https://user-images.githubusercontent.com/58616362/204144817-94d64188-4618-490c-86a6-89ee49b46f08.png)

-I can only draw panel A, and I can not draw panel B because I cannot find the corresponding data of minimum wages by month in the SIPP data.
-I can only find the data by year.
+I can only draw panel A, and I can not draw panel B because I cannot find the corresponding data of minimum wages **by month** in the SIPP data.
+I can only find the data **by year**.
 Moreover, I cannot find the data in SIPP, and I can only find it from other source (i.e.,https://www.kaggle.com/datasets/lislejoem/us-minimum-wage-by-state-from-1968-to-2017?resource=download).

  3 Table 1
  ==